Constraints on the Intergalactic Magnetic Field from Bow Ties in the Gamma-ray Sky: Abstract

 \section{Abstract}

 Pair creation on the cosmic infrared background and subsequent inverse-Compton scattering on the CMB potentially reprocesses the TeV emission of blazars into faint GeV halos with structures sensitive to intergalactic magnetic fields (IGMF).
-We attempt to detect such halos exploiting their highly anisotropic shape.
-Their persistent nondetection excludes at greater than $3.9\sigma$ an IGMF with correlation lengths $>$100~Mpc and current-day strengths in the range $10^{-16}$ to $10^{-15}$~G, and at $2\sigma$ from $10^{-17}$ to $10^{-14}$~G, covering the range implied by gamma-ray spectra of nearby TeV emitters.
-Alternatively, plasma processes could pre-empt the inverse-Compton cascade.
+Previous work has shown that these halos are then highly-anisotropic and extended.
+If the coherence length of the IGMF is greater than the inverse-Compton cooling length of the pairs, then the orientation of the gamma-ray halo will be correlated with the direction of the magnetic field which is unknown and expected to change for each source.
+In order to constructively add each source we then use angular power spectra which are insensitive to the jet orientation.
+By looking at known GeV blazars detected by \Fermi, we exclude the existence of an IGMF with coherence lengths $>$100~Mpc at greater than $3.9\sigma$ with current-day strengths in the range $10^{-16}$ to $10^{-15}$~G, and at $2\sigma$ from $10^{-17}$ to $10^{-14}$~G. This provides a direct measurement of the non-existence of gamma-ray halos, providing an important check on previous results.